 Understanding Feline Coat & Skin Care

 Cats mat.
 It’s a fact.
 Even the short-haired varieties are prone to matting from time to time.
-Understanding the main causes of the matting will help a groomer better communicate to an owner the protocol for future prevention.
+Understanding the main causes of the matting will help a groomer better communicate the protocol for future prevention to an owner.
 Cats are greasy.
 This is another fact.
-If a cat is not bathed regularly then the grease and oils build up and cause all sorts of problems.
+If a cat is not bathed regularly, the grease and oils build up and cause many problems.

 The key to preventing mats is to, first and foremost, bathe the cat thoroughly on a regular basis with a good degreasing shampoo.
 It may take several applications to do the job.
-But if the grease is thoroughly removed, not only will the cat stay mat-free for a reasonable period of time, but it will also look a lot better after the groom.
-The second part of the mat-prevention process is to properly dry the cat using a non-heated, forced-air dryer.
+But if the grease is thoroughly removed, the cat will stay mat-free for a reasonable period of time and look a lot better after the groom.
+The second part of the mat-prevention process is properly drying the cat using a non-heated, forced-air dryer.
 Blowing as much of the loose hair out and getting the cat completely dry will do wonders in making it look fantastically fluffy and mat-free.

-Typically a cat should be bathed every 6 weeks to keep it in good condition.
+Typically a cat should be bathed every six weeks to keep it in good condition.
 It can be done more often if necessary.
 Contrary to popular belief, cats can be bathed weekly without harm to the skin and coat.
-In fact, the more frequent the bathing the better the coat and skin condition usually is.
-During the years that I showed my Persian cats in CFA, I would bathe them twice a week in order to achieve the best condition possible – a necessary feat for winning in the show ring.
-Obviously a twice-a-week grooming regimen is not practical for the average cat owner.
-Having it done every six weeks is usually adequate and will result in the cat owner not having to do any at-home grooming in between professional sessions.
+In fact, the more frequent the bathing, the better the coat and skin condition usually are.
+During the years I showed my Persian cats in CFA, I bathed them twice weekly to achieve the best condition possible – a necessary feat for winning the show ring.
+Obviously, a twice-a-week grooming regimen is not practical for the average cat owner.
+Doing it every six weeks is usually adequate and will result in the cat owner not having to do any at-home grooming between professional sessions.
 It will also result in less shedding, better coat/skin condition, and a cleaner cat running around the house.
 All of these benefits are attractive to pet owners.

-If a cat does become severely matted or pelted, it will then be necessary to shave the cat down into a lion-cut or a lion-cut variation.
-A #10 blade is the safest blade to use on a cat for any kind of shave down.
-Shave in reverse, against the growth of the hair.
-After grooming thousands upon thousands of cats during my feline grooming career, I have encountered just about every conceivable condition one might imagine and have yet to find a mat or pelt that could withstand the force of my #10 blade on my Switchblade or Storm clippers.
-If a #10 blade is not working, it is usually due to the technique used by the groomer or that the blade and/or clipper being used is not suited to cat hair.
+If a cat becomes severely matted or pelted, it will be necessary to shave the cat down into a lion-cut or a lion-cut variation.
+A #10 blade is the safest to use on a cat for any shave down.
+Shave in reverse against the growth of the hair.
+After grooming thousands upon thousands of cats during my feline grooming career, I have encountered almost every conceivable condition one might imagine.
+I have yet to find a mat or pelt that could withstand the force of my #10 blade on my Switchblade or Storm clippers.
+If a #10 blade is not working, it is usually due to the groomer’s technique, or the blade and/or clipper being used is not suited to cat hair.

-When a cat is shaved down to “erase” the condition of its coat, explain to the owner what causes matting and how to prevent it in the future.
-Explain the potential risks associated with the stress of removing mats and/or pelts.
-Charge the owner an extra fee for the extra work that was performed and reschedule the cat’s next groom appointment within 6-8 weeks.
+When a cat is shaved down to “erase” the condition of its coat, explain to the owner what causes matting and how to prevent it in the future and explain the potential risks associated with the stress of removing mats and/or pelts, charge the owner an extra fee for the extra work that was performed and reschedule the cat’s next groom appointment within 6-8 weeks.
 For most cats, a regular 6-week program is recommended.

 Getting clients to understand the matting process will go a long way in building business and producing more satisfied customers.
-Explain to the client what causes the mess that their beloved Fluffy is in, but also offer them a realistic solution to the problem.
+Explain to the client what causes their beloved Fluffy to be a mess, but also offer them a realistic solution to the problem.
 The solution always involves regular, professional grooming!

 Feline Grooming Procedures

 Grooming cats really is an art.
 And it is not for everyone.
-For those that wish to tackle the job, here are some basics that will help provide a safer environment and better results.
+For those who wish to tackle the job, here are some basics to help provide a safer environment and better results.

 Next, thoroughly bathe the cat.
 Be sure to use a degreasing shampoo and bathe until the coat is squeaky clean.
 There should be no oily residue left on the skin or coat.
 This is vital for preventing mats and providing a quality finish.
-Right after the bathe, while the cat is wrapped in a towel clean the ears and eyes.
+Right after the bathe, while the cat is wrapped in a towel, clean the ears and eyes.
 Several breeds have a protein-based eye discharge that is easily cleaned with a tearstain product or basic saline solution.
-Cleaning the eye area after the bath allows for the water and bathing process to loosen up any build up, making it easier to remove.
+Cleaning the eye area after the bath allows the water and bathing process to loosen up any build-up, making removing it easier.

 Cats should be force dried, whether cage drying is done initially or not.
 Always use non-heated air.
-A high velocity dryer is a must for the hand-drying process, allowing for the removal of loose hair, break-up of tangles, and thorough drying of the coat to create volume and a smooth finish.
-The best time to do any de-matting is while using the HV dryer, after the cat’s coat is approximately 95% dry.
-Use the dryer to loosen up the mat or tangle as much as possible and then use a metal comb to flick out what remains.
-Most often the cat will be more concerned with the air blowing on it than it will be with the tug made during the mat removal process.
+A high-velocity dryer is a must for the hand-drying process, allowing for the removal of loose hair, the break-up of tangles, and thorough drying of the coat to create volume and a smooth finish.
+The best time to do any de-matting is using the HV dryer after the cat’s coat is approximately 95% dry.
+Use the dryer to loosen up the mat or tangle as much as possible, and then use a metal comb to flick out what remains.
+Most often, the cat will be more concerned with the air blowing on it than it will be with the tug made during the mat removal process.

-Once the cat is completely dry, finish up any shaving to create a smooth finish and neat, even lines at the legs, neck and tail, or along the belly and/or sanitary lines, as appropriate.
+Once the cat is completely dry, finish up any shaving to create a smooth finish and neat, even lines at the legs, neck, and tail, or along the belly and/or sanitary lines, as appropriate.
 Remember to shave in reverse using a #10 blade.
 Finally, comb out any remaining coat.
 Do not neglect the head, bottoms of the feet, or inside the back legs.
-There should be a smooth, perfect finish over the entire body, from head to tail.
+A smooth, perfect finish should be over the entire body, from head to tail.

 When dealing with a highly aggressive cat, consider bathing first.
-There is something about an aggressive cat being wet that seems to take the fight right out of it, or at least enough of the fight to make it easier to handle.
+Something about an aggressive cat being wet seems to take the fight right out of it, or at least enough of the fight to make it easier to handle.
 Afterward, dry the cat as described above.
-Shaving on aggressive cats should be kept to a minimum or not done at all.
+Shaving on aggressive cats should be kept to a minimum or not done.
 Using the right products and procedures when grooming cats will produce stunning results.
 There is such a sense of satisfaction after turning a dirty, stinky, greasy, matted cat with dandruff into a feline worthy of entering a show.
 But even better than that is the fact that the newly groomed cat will live a happier, healthier life because of it!